gianlazz/Lazztech.Cloud/GianDevNotes.md

 - [ ] Break out responsabilities for the process execution so that it's an interface that returns the List<string> stdout from the respective processes that I'm testing against for the facial recognitiona and facial coordinates.

+resolve "Some projects have trouble loading.
+Please review the output for more details" eventually.

+ - [x] Created mock for IFacialIdentityHandler using the static stdout test data string